RTC-research-group/OpenNAS/README.md

 </p>

 <p align="justify">
 OpenNAS has been tested with Xilinx ISE 14.1, Xilinx Vivado 2020.1 in several editions (WebPack, Systems Edition, HLS...), and Intel Quartus Prime is also supported.
+OpenNAS can be simulated using ModelSim PE 9.2b.
 </p>

 <p align="justify">